WpComet/comet-ai-says/readme.txt

 - Supports multiple AI platforms: OpenAI, Gemini
 - Choose from models like GPT-4o, Gemini 2.0 Flash
 - Clean, bloat-free interface

+== Limitations ==

+Google Gemini does not support AVIF files as of late 2025

 == External Services ==